WrathXL/preferences_detection_from_text/README.md

 ## Models

 1. The first approach is [CRF](https://en.wikipedia.org/wiki/Conditional_random_field) that serve as a baseline model at an Entity level evaluation
 2. The second approach is a model based on fine-tuning [BERT](https://en.wikipedia.org/wiki/BERT_(language_model)) pre-trained.
-The results of this model are very promising and can be found in the logs folder
+The results of this model are very promising and results can be found in the logs folder